jt2002/Data-Science-for-Powerball/README.md

 ```
 	$ pip install requests-html
 ```
-Then, it writes the numbers to a CSV file `powerball_numbers.csv`.

-The winning numbers from April 22, 1992 to October 16, 2019 `powerball_numbers_since_1992.csv` is available.
+It writes the numbers to a CSV file `powerball_numbers.csv`.
+The winning numbers from April 22, 1992 to October 16, 2019 `powerball_numbers_since_1992.csv` is available for download.

 ### 2. Reinforcement Learning to Predict the Next Powerball Numbers